The History of 7 Tennyson Road, Bath, Somerset

 INTRODUCTION

-The houses along Tennyson Road were built in 1897 on land leased from St. John’s Hospital.
-The lease began on 21st December 1895 for 499 years, and there were 33 houses built in total.
+The houses along Tennyson Road in Bath were built in 1897 on land leased from St. John’s Hospital.
+The contract began on 21st December 1895 for 499 years, and 33 houses were built in total.
 Using census and electoral records, it is possible to trace the occupants of 7 Tennyson Road from 1899 to 1939, three years before it sustained serious war damage and was rebuilt, more or less covering its existence in its original form.

 This black and white photograph of Tennyson Road was taken in 1905.
 Number 7 is slightly higher up the road from where the boy is walking.